bart-de-paepe/group4/README.md

 OR

-npm run start server
+npm start

 The server listens at http://localhost:3000.
-The app will automatically reload if you change any of the source files.